SRNV/Ogone/src/docs/before-each.README.md

 ### Rules

-- Reflections are only accepted in before-each
+- Reflections are only accepted in before-each statement